Tsalher/horizonte-artificial-distribuido/contrib.md

 7. Push to GitHub: `Git Push`
 8. When you think the feature is ready to be included in the main project, initiate a pull request.

+Please write your code and comments in English.

 ## Tip
 Create branches for all your development.
 Do not commit to the master branch even in your fork.
 By doing this, you will avoid merge conflicts when updating your fork.